karishmapatel27/whack-a-mole/inflate-the-unicorn/inflate-the-unicorn-README.md

 Congratulations!
 You've successfully fixed the squirt the ~~clown~~ unicorn game and the crowds are eager to give it a go!

+Make sure you push your code up to github so we can all enjoy it!

 ## Reflection

 Open `my-reflections-sprint-5.md` from your reflections file in VS Code, add a `Inflate The Unicorn` heading, and add the following reflection questions from this challenge.